nus-cs2103-AY1718S1/addressbook-level4/collated/test/marvinchin.md

     }

     /**
-     * Verifies that the sort command succeeds and that the ordering of persons in the model's filtered person list is
+     * Verifies that the {@code SortCommand} succeeds and that the ordering of {@code Person}s
-     * correctly set by the sort function
+     * in the model's filtered person list is correctly set.
      */
     private void assertSortCommandSuccess(String command, String expectedResultMessage,
             Comparator<ReadOnlyPerson> expectedComparator) {